abuicke/tarot/minor arcana/wands/4 of Wands.md

 ### Upright

-1) Trying to create a stabe direction or way forward.
+1) Trying to create a stable direction or way forward.
 2) Seeking support to manifest an intention.